 Do Your Kids Need Cavity Treatment?

-Uh-oh!
-One of your kids has a cavity, and you need to find treatment in a hurry.
 Whether your child’s cavity is in a baby tooth or a permanent tooth, it is important to get it fixed quickly.
-Untreated cavities not only cause pain and sensitivity to hot and cold food and drinks, but they can also lead to some serious health problems.
+Untreated cavities not only cause pain and sensitivity, but they can also lead to some serious health problems.

 Cavity Treatments for Children